Activx-nV/frontend-project-lvl1/README.md

   Is this a number prime?

 ## Setup
+Node.JS should be installed.
 Clone the project, then go to the main(root) directory in terminal and use commands below

 ```sh
 $ sudo npm ci